“Supposing a tree fell down, Pooh, when we were underneath it?”

 but watch it unfold.

 better than most.

-That is what I do for a living,
+That is what I have done for a living:

 after careful thought,

 I reach for the certainty I am promised

 What is my only comfort in life and in death?